• Skip to main content

 We eat a silly amount of rice in our house.
 Ever since I started cycle training, I am hungry, and I need fuel.
 I need the kind of carbohydrates that get where I want them to get, and fast, and white rice is perfect for that.
 It’s easy to digest, which means I can scoff a plate of this spicy Mexican rice for lunch and then smash out a 64-mile ride without bonking.

-White rice on it’s own can get a bit… boring though, so here’s a recipe for you to spice it up a bit.
+White rice on its own can get a bit… boring though, so here’s a recipe for you to spice it up a bit.

 Top down image of spicy Mexican rice in a bowl garnished with fresh coriander.

 I wish I had an authentic ‘trip to Mexico (or Spain)’ story to share with you, but no, I discovered this deliciousness simply by being lazy.
-Well, laziness combined with the fact that my car was in the garage and I couldn’t get to the supermarket to buy the Mexican rice I was craving one day a few years ago.
+Well, laziness combined with the fact that my car was in the garage, and I couldn’t get to the supermarket to buy the Mexican rice I was craving one day a few years ago.

 Inspired by this recipe, tweaked over the years, I’ve created my own spicy Mexican rice and beans recipe.
 I don’t know how authentic my recipe is, given that I’ve never been to Mexico, but I do like the intense flavours of this dish.

 The key ingredient for this recipe is the smoked Mexican chilli paste.
-Feel free to use half the quantity I’ve used if you prefer a more mild dish, but I like the smoky fire the chilli paste imparts.
+Feel free to use half the quantity I’ve used if you prefer a milder dish, but I like the smoky fire the chilli paste imparts.
 Alternatively, you can cool it down at the table with a dollop of soured cream or yoghurt on the side.

 That’s it.
 That was the pre-recipe blurb no one reads.